Plato (428–348 BC)

 Plato's beliefs led him to oppose the claims of atomism put forward by Leucippus, Democritus, and others, that there are other inhabited worlds.
 In the Timaeus, he writes: "There is and ever will be one only-begotten and created heaven."
 This statement derived partly from Plato's belief that a unique Creator implies a unique creation.
 His student Aristotle also argued vigorously in favor of a single kosmos and a single seat of life throughout all of space and time.

-In fourth century BC Greece, all the major thinkers and seats of learning were congregated in a few key city-states of which Athens was preeminent.
+In 4th century BC Greece, all the major thinkers and seats of learning were congregated in a few key city-states of which Athens was preeminent.
 Just outside the city walls of the capital lay the Academy, the Harvard of the ancient world.
 And at the head of the Academy was Plato, foremost thinker of his age.

 It's often been described as the first university in the West – a fair enough description in the sense that it became a focus of intellectual energy, a place set aside from the workaday world to which keen minds came to learn and discuss lofty ideas across a range of disciplines.
 There were seminars and informal talks and meetings.
 Yet the only university-style lectures in the Academy were in mathematics.
 Above the door, Plato is said to have had inscribed "Let no one who is not a geometer enter."
 And while that may be myth, given that the first reference to the inscription appears in a document written more than 700 years after Plato died, mathematics unquestionably loomed large in Plato's cosmic master-plan.
 He was drawn to the subject because of its idealized abstractions, its transcendent purity, the fact that it stood aloof from the material world, somehow above and beyond it.
 Natural philosophy – science, as we now call it – was anathema to him, an inferior and unworthy sort of knowledge.
 Mathematics in its most unadulterated form, Plato believed, could have nothing to do with the gross and imperfect goings-on in everyday life.
 Where it interfaced with reality at all, it must be well outside the flawed human realm – working at the most fundamental level, underpinning the very nature of things, and also, on the grandest of scales, encapsulating the structure of the universe as a whole.
 In such musings there's more than a whiff of intellectual snobbery: the aristocrat of knowledge, from a privileged family – his father's side claimed descent from the sea god Poseidon – waited upon by slaves, not wanting to deal with the sordid reality of commonplace data.
 But we can also glimpse an early attempt to devise a "theory of everything," a way of accounting for all the most basic ingredients of nature within a unified mathematical framework.